ali-raheem/game_of_life/README.md

 ## Performance

-Running an 328p at (a claimed) 16Mhz a 32x32 board updates in <8ms (mean 5.5ms).
-Serial output is of course slow.
+Running an 328p at 16Mhz a 32x32 board updates in <7ms (mean 4ms) without LED output, on a 64x64 board it runs in <75ms (enable the `__CONWAY_OPTIMIZE_LARGE` flag).

-## Memory usage (serial and LED output disabled)
+## Memory usage 32x32 (serial and LED output disabled)

 ```
-Sketch uses 2542 bytes (8%) of program storage space.
+Sketch uses 4126 bytes (13%) of program storage space.
 Maximum is 30720 bytes.
-Global variables use 169 bytes (8%) of dynamic memory, leaving 1879 bytes for local variables.
+Global variables use 165 bytes (8%) of dynamic memory, leaving 1883 bytes for local variables.
 Maximum is 2048 bytes.
 ```

 ## Screenshots